lgfang/structured-log-mode/README.md

 - Emacs 29.1 or later

-  This package uses the Emacs built-in packages `treesit` and the `json-ts-mode`, which are availabe since Emacs 29.1.
+  This package uses the Emacs built-in packages `treesit` and the `json-ts-mode`, which are available since Emacs 29.1.
+Too double check if your Emacs has built in `treesit` support, please evaluate `(treesit-available-p)`.

 ## Installation ##